 Treatments and drugs

-For most people with occasional or mild dry eyes symptoms, treatment involves over-the-counter eyedrops and other home remedies.
+For most people with occasional or mild dry eyes symptoms, treatment involves over-the-counter eyedrops, such as artificial tears, and other home remedies.
+It's best to avoid eyedrops that reduce redness, however.
 If your dry eyes symptoms are persistent and more serious, your treatment options will depend on what's causing your dry eyes.
 Some conditions that cause dry eyes can be reversed or managed.
 Other treatments can improve your tear quality or stop your tears from quickly draining away from your eyes.

 Treating the underlying cause of dry eyes